ESPAÑOL

-Atlanta Deliberate Indifference Lawyer
+Deliberate Indifference

 Many inmates at a prison arrive with medical complications.
 These complications can be immediate and severe, especially in people with substance abuse issues.
-Other medical problems such as mental health issues can be an ongoing concern for other inmates.
+Other medical problems, such as mental health issues, can be an ongoing concern for other inmates.

 What Is Deliberate Indifference?

 Deliberate indifference constitutes a failure to avert a known risk or hazard to a prison inmate.
 It is legally broken down into two parts.
-When proving deliberate indifference, you must be able to show that:

 • The liable party failed to take reasonable measures to avert the risk, leading to the victim’s losses.